Configuring Cloudflare and B2

 - Select CNAME (Canonical Name) from the record type pulldown.

-- Specify the B2 public URL, from the first step.
-For example, f000.backblazeb2.com.
+- Specify the B2 Bucket origin that you noted in the first step.
+For example,

 Tap the grey cloud under Status.
 This should turn it into an orange cloud.